rackerlabs/support-how-to/content/how-to/cloud-load-balancers/content-caching-for-cloud-load-balancers/index.md

 You can enable content caching through the [Cloud Load Balancers API](https://docs.rackspace.com/docs/cloud-load-balancers/v1/developer-guide/) or the [Cloud Control Panel](https://login.rackspace.com).

+1. Log in the Cloud Control Panel.
+2. Selecto a Cloud Load Balancer.
-Content caching can be enabled or disabled for a load balancer in the Cloud Control Panel by going to its details screen, scrolling down to the Optional Features section, and clicking the pencil icon next to Content Caching.
+3. Under **Optional Features** section, click the pencil icon next to Content Caching.

 ### Benefits of content caching